Tooth Extractions – McKinney, TX

 Make Way for a Healthier, Stronger Smile

 We always strive to preserve our patients’ natural teeth if possible.
-However, sometimes tooth extractions are necessary in order to protect an individual’s oral health and relieve their pain.
+However, sometimes tooth extractions from our McKinney, TX dentist are necessary in order to protect an individual’s oral health and relieve their pain.
 If you require a tooth extraction in McKinney, you can rest assured that we will handle your procedure with gentleness and compassion.
 We’ll also able to help you prepare to fill in the gaps so your smile can get back to 100 percent.

 Wisdom Tooth Extraction